NayamAmarshe/GnomeQtTheme/README.md

-# GnomeQtTheme
+# Gnome Qt Theme
-A simple script to make Qt apps look native in Gnome.
+A simple script to make Qt apps look better in Gnome

 ## Installation